theme-next/hexo-theme-next/docs/INSTALLATION.md

 <h1 align="center">Plugins</h1>

-In NexT config now you can find dependencies on each module which was moved to external repo.
+In NexT config now you can find dependencies on each module which was moved to external repositories which can be found by [main organization link](https://github.com/theme-next).

 For example, you want to use `fancybox` in your site.
 Go to NexT config and see: